Lovers of Zion: History

 The Warsaw chapter was founded by L. L. Zamenhof, who was working on the first grammar textbook of Yiddish ever written, published under the pseudonym "Dr. X" only in 1909, in Lebn un visnshaft, in the article "Vegn a yidisher gramatik un reform in der yidisher shprakh".

-In order to attain legal recognition by the authorities, the Russian branch of Hovevei Zion had to meet a demand to be registered as a charity.
-Early in 1890 its establishment was approved by the Russian government as "The Society for the Support of Jewish Farmers and Artisans in Syria and Eretz Israel," which came to be known as The Odessa Committee.
-It was dedicated to the practical aspects in establishing agricultural settlements and its projects in 1890–1891 included help in the founding of Rehovot and Hadera and rehabilitation of Mishmar HaYarden.
+To attain legal recognition by the authorities, the Russian branch of Hovevei Zion had to meet a demand to be registered as a charity.
+Early in 1890, its establishment was approved by the Imperial Russian government as "The Society for the Support of Jewish Farmers and Artisans in Syria and Eretz Israel," which came to be known as the Odessa Committee.
+It was dedicated to the practical aspects of establishing agricultural settlements, and its projects in 1890–1891 included help in the founding of Rehovot and Hadera and rehabilitation of Mishmar HaYarden.

-One of the major donors was the famous tea merchant, Kalonimus Wolf Wissotzky, who founded the largest tea company in Russia, Wissotzky Tea.
-Wissotzky financed agricultural colonies in Palestine and visited the country in 1884-1885.
+One of the major donors was the famous tea merchant Kalonimus Wolf Wissotzky, who founded the largest tea company in Russia, Wissotzky Tea.
+Wissotzky financed agricultural colonies in Palestine and visited the country in 1884–1885.
 He later published a book about his visit.

 In 1897, before the First Zionist Congress, the Odessa Committee counted over 4,000 members.
-Once the Congress established the Zionist Organization, most of the Hovevei Zion societies joined it.
+Once the Congress established the Zionist Organization, most of the Hovevei Zion societies joined.